MIMUW-RL/worrisome-nn/README.md

 ### Studied problems

+At present our implementation is limited to two simple benchmark problems implemented in [environment/cartpole_swingup_modif.py](environment/cartpole_swingup_modif.py) and [environment/pendulum.py](environment/pendulum.py).
+We required the problems to be defined in a closed form and reimplemented in Julia in order to perform the proofs.
+We are working on extending our method to more complicated problems including the MuJoCo suite standard benchmark.

 ### Controllers Data

 Each directory corresponding to the studied controller class contains info on the studied controllers, the computed metrics reported in the paper (like average return & penalty).